The Causative I: ~させる & ~せる

 To make the dog walk inside the road.

-Sentence Note: Though the particle を is not used in this sentence to mark a direct object, the particle に is used to mark the 被使役者 is used first and foremost to avoid from using を twice.
-Unlike the particle に, native speakers are not aware of there being different usages of を.
+Though the particle を is not used in Ex.
+20 to mark a direct object, the particle に is used to mark the 被使役者 so as to avoid the doubling of を, but it can also be said that に adds a sense of directionality behind the subject’s coaxing of the agent.

 The teacher made/had his/her students answer (to) the questions.